-And the pandemic might have just accelerated a trend that was already happening, albeit at a slower pace, with younger generations, such as Millennials and Gen Z, more open to changing careers and exploring different paths when unsatisfied.
+The pandemic accelerated a trend that was already happening, albeit slower, with younger generations, such as Millennials and Gen Z, more open to changing careers and exploring different paths when unsatisfied.
 These demographic cohorts bring their need for change, values, and flexibility into a job market that often still needs to adapt to new conceptions of work.
 When change is not quick enough, they are willing to leave.

 An aging workforce

-While an aging population reaching retirement age in large numbers might also be contributing to the global phenomenon of people leaving their jobs, the impact of this potential contributing facto to the Great Resignation is less clear, and sources offer different points of view.
+An aging population reaching retirement age in large numbers might also contribute to the global phenomenon of people leaving their jobs.
+The impact of this potential contributing factor to the great resignation is less clear, and sources offer different points of view.

-The Harvard Business Review, for example, puts retirement among the five main causes for the Great Resignation, however, older workers may have been driven out of the market involuntarily, as part of layoffs or increased health concerns, so the impact of retirement on the resignation phenomenon is debated.
+The Harvard Business Review, for example, puts retirement among the five main causes of the great resignation.
+However, older workers may have been driven out of the market involuntarily as part of layoffs or increased health concerns, so the impact of retirement on the resignation phenomenon is still ambiguous.